John Edward Robinson: Aftermath

 In 2005, Nancy Robinson filed for divorce after forty-one years of marriage, citing incompatibility and irreconcilable differences.
-The following year, Stasi's daughter—known since her (faked) adoption as Heather Robinson—filed a civil suit against Truman Medical Center in Kansas City and social worker Karen Gaddis.
+The following year, Stasi's daughter—known since her faked adoption as Heather Robinson—filed a civil suit against Truman Medical Center in Kansas City and social worker Karen Gaddis.
 The suit accused Gaddis of putting Robinson in contact with Stasi and her newborn daughter in 1984 after he told Gaddis that he ran a charitable organization assisting "unwed mothers of white babies."

 In 2007, Heather and the hospital reached a settlement for an undisclosed sum, which Heather said she would split with her biological grandmother, Patricia Sylvester.
 Heather won a second judgment in 2007 preventing Robinson from profiting from any future potential book sales or film rights.
 In 2006, the body of a young woman was found in a barrel in an area of rural Iowa where Robinson reportedly had a business partner.
-She was initially considered a possible victim but was later identified as Lois Tomich, who police believe was killed by her ex-husband.
+She was initially considered a possible victim but was later identified and ruled out.

-Kansas and Missouri police note that long stretches of Robinson's time remain unaccounted for, and fear that there are additional undiscovered victims.
-"He's maintained the secrets about what he's done with the women.
-He won't ever tell.
-It's the last control he's got," said one investigator.
-"There are [probably] other barrels waiting to be opened, other bodies waiting to be found."

-Victims

-Robinson is known to be responsible for eight homicides, but his total victim tally remains unknown.
-The following is a chronological summary of the victims identified thus far: